 na - Marines and Sailors deployed in the Middle East with Special Purpose Marine Air-Ground Task Force – Crisis Response – Central Command pose for a group photo holding the pictures of people they represented for the race Nov.
 23, 2017.
 Thirty-two Marines and Sailors deployed with SPMAGTF-CR-CC partnered with a non-profit organization to sponsor children with spinal bifida and cerebral palsy to raise awareness about the two conditions.

-N/A - U.S Navy Corpsmen with Special Purpose Marine Air-Ground Task Force – Crisis Response – Central Command, evaluate U.S. Marines on techniques they were taught during the Combat Life Savers Course conducted in the Middle East Nov.
+N/A - U.S. Navy Hospital Corpsman 1st Class Roberto C. Garcia, Ground Combat Element, Special Purpose Marine Air-Ground Task Force – Crisis Response – Central Command, explains sanitation procedures when inserting an IV during a Combat Life Savers Course while in the Middle East Nov.
 6-8, 2017.
-After the evaluation the Marines were certified as combat life savers.
-CLS is a three-day course that aims to teach Marines emergency treatment of casualties in a combat environment.
+CLS is a three-day course that aims to train Marines on emergency treatment of casualties in a combat environment.

-Col. Bobbi Shea (right) relinquishes the I Marine Expeditionary Force Information Group colors to Col. Dawn R. Alonso (left) during a change of command and re-designation ceremony at Camp Pendleton, Calif., July 6, 2017.
-During the ceremony I MEF Headquarters Group was re-designated as I MEF Information Group to support I MEF in the expanding information environment.
+Col. Bobbi Shea begins casing the I Marine Expeditionary Force Headquarters Group organizational colors to symbolize the re-designation of I MHG to I MEF Information Group July 6, 2017, at Camp Pendleton, Calif.
+During the ceremony I MEF Headquarters Group was re-designated as I MIG to support I Marine Expeditionary Force in the expanding information environment.
 (U.S. Marine Corps photo by Lance Cpl.
-Robert A Alejandre) - Col. Bobbi Shea (right) relinquishes the I Marine Expeditionary Force Information Group colors to Col. Dawn R. Alonso (left) during a change of command and re-designation ceremony at Camp Pendleton, Calif., July 6, 2017.
-During the ceremony I MEF Headquarters Group was re-designated as I MEF Information Group to support I MEF in the expanding information environment.
+Robert A Alejandre) - Col. Bobbi Shea begins casing the I Marine Expeditionary Force Headquarters Group organizational colors to symbolize the re-designation of I MHG to I MEF Information Group July 6, 2017, at Camp Pendleton, Calif.
+During the ceremony I MEF Headquarters Group was re-designated as I MIG to support I Marine Expeditionary Force in the expanding information environment.
 (U.S. Marine Corps photo by Lance Cpl.
 Robert A Alejandre)

 Lt.
 Col. Seth E. Anderson (right) passes the 1st Intelligence Battalion’s organizational colors to Lt.
 Col. B.J.
 Grass (left) during a change of command ceremony at Camp Pendleton, Calif.
 June 21, 2017.
 Grass was the executive officer at the Marine Corps Intelligence schools, Va., and Anderson will attend the U.S. Army War College in Carlisle, Pa.
 (U.S. Marine Corps photo by Lance Cpl.
 A. J. Van Fredenberg) - Lt.
 Col. Seth E. Anderson (right) passes the 1st Intelligence Battalion’s organizational colors to Lt.
 Col. B.J.
 Grass (left) during a change of command ceremony at Camp Pendleton, Calif.
 June 21, 2017.
 Grass was the executive officer at the Marine Corps Intelligence schools, Va., and Anderson will attend the U.S. Army War College in Carlisle, Pa.
 (U.S. Marine Corps photo by Lance Cpl.
 A. J. Van Fredenberg)